alexisbernt/loper-slam-dUNK/Documentation/Week 3/Calendar Documentation.md

 3. From Dashboard, click on Calendar
 4. Once calendar has generated then user is allowed to select add events
 5. Enter an event name
-6. Enter date of event (must be in format:MM/DD/YY)
+6. Enter date of event (MUST be in format:MM/DD/YY)
-7. Calendar will then regenerate with new events
+7. Calendar then regenerate with new events
 8. When closing the calendar user will return back to the Dashboard